 The student parking permit fees shall be charged as follows:

-** The Electric Vehicle charging station decal fee is supplemental to the base parking permit fee.
-Electric Vehicle users who have purchased this decal are entitled to use the charging station equipment/space and receive electricity to recharge their Vehicle’s battery.
+**The Electric Vehicle charging station virtual permit fee is supplemental to the base parking permit fee.
+Electric Vehicle users who have purchased this virtual permit are entitled to use the charging station equipment/space and receive electricity to recharge their Vehicle’s battery.
 After the battery has been fully charged, Electric Vehicle users are encouraged to relocate their Vehicle to a different location in the parking facility to allow other Electric Vehicle users access to the charging station.

 The employee parking permit fees shall be charged as follows: